What kind of training do you do before a big race?

 Your crew or you could reward yourself after completing that painful next mile.
-It could be in the form of a message or phone call from your girlfriend (if she is at home following you via tracking), or a piece of your favorite meal, or whatever it is that would make you happy.
+It could be in the form of a message or phone call from your girlfriend (if she is at home following you via tracking), or a piece of your favourite meal, or whatever it is that would make you happy.
 A tired mind of an ultra cyclist is like a small child.
 Offering you a piece of chocolate can help in really motivating you.

 In my case, I also like to hear about the race standings.
 If I know about the standings or the fact that I closed the gap to the leader (or grow the gap to the followers), this is great for me.